-Useful as an indicator of chronic exposure to lead in the industrial setting.
-For a complete assessment of industrial lead exposure in adults and exposure guidance in accordance with OSHA regulations, Lead, Industrial Exposure Panel, Adults (0025016) is preferred.
+Use as an OSHA-mandated indicator to assess lead exposure in the industrial setting.
+For a complete assessment of industrial lead exposure in adults and exposure guidance in accordance with OSHA regulations, Lead, Industrial Exposure Panel, Adults (0025016) can be ordered.

 Lavender (EDTA), royal blue (EDTA), or tan (EDTA).
 Use royal blue (EDTA) tube when also testing for lead.